alexey-ernest/awesome-logger/README.md

 The system consists of several services and website.
 All components are loosely coupled and can be deployed and upgraded independently.

 ### Website
-Web UI is implemented as a Single-Page-Application using Angular.js
+ASP.NET MVC application implemented as a Single-Page-Application using Angular.js

 #### Login page